lorenzo-stoakes/kernel-scripts/README.md

 aarch64 architecture.
 To use this functionality, run `kerndev-create aarch64` (or `kerndev-create-aarch64`) and `kerndev-run aarch64`.

+**WARNING:** This does things as sudo, messes with dnsmasq settings and I generally take no responsibility if this nukes your system.
+I've never had issues arising from it but caveat emptor.

 ## Acknowledgements

 The qemu networking code is based on [Jakub Klinkovský][lahwaacz]'s